 It is important to understand that in civil lawsuits, it is up to the party that is held liable for the assault to come up with the payments for compensation.
 This may be difficult to gain unless that individual has personal assets.
 Unlike car accidents or work-related accidents, liability insurance will not cover cases of assault because it is an intentional action.

 In addition to the offender of the assault, sometimes a third-party can also be held liable for the damages suffered by the victim.
 Businesses, apartment complexes, and other institutions can be held liable due to the failure to provide adequate security.
 It is the responsibility of commercial property owners to ensure that there is adequate security on their premises for employees and consumers (this includes apartment complexes, churches, and hospitals).
 When a property owner fails to install security cameras, hire proper security personnel, or provide adequate lighting, they are being negligent.
 An accident that occurs due to the failure to provide these basic security measures can result in the property owner being held liable for the accident and paying compensation to the victim.

 Statute of Limitations

 As with all civil cases, there is a statute of limitations on a sexual assault civil lawsuit case.
-Here is the statute of limitations for personal injury cases in Texas and South Carolina:
+Here is the statute of limitations for personal injury cases in Texas.

 Texas has a statute of limitations for personal injury cases of two years from the date of the injury.